Shop by RoomBathroomShower Filters

 Multipure

-Multipure’s Aquashower attachment contains 100% KDF-55 and is certified by WQA to meet the NSF 177 standard, meaning it filters out at least 50% of chlorine for 25,000 gallons (2 years worth of showers).
+Multipure’s filtered shower head attachment contains 100% KDF-55 and is certified by WQA to meet the NSF 177 standard, meaning it filters out at least 50% of chlorine for 25,000 gallons (2 years worth of showers).
 Attaches to any standard shower head or handheld shower hose.
 While the removal rate isn’t as high as the Aquasana, it’s the most effective shower filter in terms of how long it lasts and still removes half of the chlorine.
-This is a good option if you don’t want to worry about changing a filter and are looking for a shower filter for shinier hair or dry skin, which removing chlorine can help with.
+This is a good option if you don’t want to worry about changing a filter and are looking for a shower filter for hair or a shower filter for eczema, which removing chlorine can help with.

 WaterSticks

-This is the best shower filter for hard water.
-Small KDF filters like the rest listed here can do this a tiiiiiny bit, but the ShowerStick can actually meaningfully remove Calcium and Magnesium, which are the minerals that make your water hard.
-They use NSF-certified filtration media, which they promptly emailed me the certificates for.
+Watersticks makes the best filtering shower head for hard water.
+Small KDF or carbon filters like the rest listed here can remove a tiiiiiny bit of hard water’s minerals, but the ShowerStick can actually meaningfully remove the Calcium and Magnesium that make your water hard.
+Watersticks uses NSF-certified filtration media, which they promptly emailed me the certificates for.
 While they don’t actually have third party testing done for the shower filters themselves, they debunk a lot of shower filtration myths on their website, and don’t make wild claims beyond softening your water, hair, and skin.
 Attaches to any standard shower head or handheld shower hose.
+A great option if you’re looking for a shower head that filters water with high mineral content.

 Jolie